 You can also choose to sell personal and commercial insurance or focus on only one or the other.
 Personal insurance includes your car, home, life, disability, health insurance, etc. Commercial insurance consists of insurance for businesses such as commercial property, general liability, commercial auto, business interruption, workers' compensation insurance, and more.

 There's no wrong answer.
 You will just need to develop a business plan for your agency and decide on your areas of specialty or if you want to provide comprehensive insurance services to individuals, families, and businesses.
-Think of the time, money, and resources you will need to invest in getting your agency up and running and what type of agency (personal lines, commercial, or both) makes the most sense for you and the people in the area you'll serve.
+Think of the time, money, and resources you will need to plan and invest in getting your agency up and running and what type of agency (personal lines, commercial, or both) makes the most sense for you and the people in the area you'll serve.

 As an independent insurance agent, you will need agency appointments with insurance companies that sell the types of insurance products you want to offer to your clients.
 The appointment gives you as an agent the authority to act on the insurance company’s behalf.